 Exogenous Cannabinoids a.k.a.
 Phytocannabinoids

-Exogenous cannabinoids, more commonly known as phytocannabinoids, are plant-derived cannabinoids produced by granular trichomes covering the surface of the cannabis plant.
+Exogenous cannabinoids, more commonly known as phytocannabinoids, are plant-derived types of cannabinoids.
+In cannabis they are produced by granular trichomes covering the plant’s surface.
 Delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD) are not only the most well-known, but also the most prevalent cannabis compounds.

 CBD is the second-most-abundant cannabinoid found in the cannabis plant.
-Though non-intoxicating, CBD does exhibit psychoactive effects, but they are often described as calming rather than intoxicating, and they contribute to CBD’s potential to treat anxiety, chronic pain, and seizures.
+Though non-intoxicating, CBD cannabinoids do exhibit psychoactive effects, but they are often described as calming rather than intoxicating.They contribute to CBD’s potential to treat anxiety, chronic pain, and seizures.

 Other major cannabinoids include cannabinol (CBN), tetrahydrocannabinolic acid (THCA), and cannabidiolic acid (CBDA).
 CBN is a degraded form of THC, often found in old or aging cannabis plant matter.
 THCA is a non-psychoactive cannabinoid that turns into THC when decarboxylated, or exposed to heat.
 Similarly, CBD is a product of decarboxylated CBDA.
 More than 100 other cannabinoids have been successfully isolated from the cannabis plant, though little research has been done on their effects.